ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 - The platform names, either Sentinel-1A or Sentinel-1B, are abbreviated "A" or "B", indicating the reference and secondary granule's imaging platform
 - Relative burst ID values assigned by ESA.
 Each value identifies a consistent burst footprint; relative burst ID values differ from one subswath to the next.
+- The imaging mode, currently only IW is supported.
+- The swath number, either 1, 2, or 3, indicating which swath the burst is located in.
 - The reference start date and time and the secondary start dates, t.
 - The polarizations for the pair, either HH or VV.
 - The product type (always INT for InSAR) and the pixel spacing, which will be either 80 or 40, based upon the number of looks selected when the job was submitted for processing